playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 See [[JPAMigration26]].

+## Removed Crypto API

+The Crypto API has removed the deprecated class `play.api.libs.Crypto` and `play.libs.Crypto`.
+The CSRF references to `Crypto` have been replaced by `CSRFTokenSigner`.
+The session cookie references to `Crypto` have been replaced with `CookieSigner`.
+Please see [[CryptoMigration25]] for more information.

 ### Removed Yaml API

 We removed `play.libs.Yaml` since there was no use of it inside of play anymore.